Individual Award - Eligibility

 - Complete online nomination form by the nominator

-The selection committee will not review additional materials.
+The GFA Steering Committee will not review additional materials.
 Incomplete or late nominations will not be accepted.
 An acknowledgement receipt for the nomination will be sent to the submitter.

 - April 2022: Call for nominations announced

 - June 2022: Award recipient selected and notified

 July 2021: 2021 GFA Carole J. Bland Phronesis Award recipient announced and award presented at the GFA Professional Development Conference

-Presentation of the Award will be made at the Group on Faculty Affairs annual Professional Development Conference and the award recipient will be invited to address the audience with a 15-30 minute presentation.
+The award presentation will be made at the Group on Faculty Affairs annual Professional Development Conference.
+The award recipient will be invited to present remarks.